MoonyCloudyArt/MoonyCloudyArt/README.md

   　　𓏶　　𓎟 ͏͡⏝

 I can pirate movies/shows, so if you want anything whisper me or leave a message in my atabook !
-It takes a few hours to load into the google drive but I will do requests !
+It takes a few hours to load into the site but I will do requests !
-Link for the google drive: https://drive.google.com/drive/folders/1nCGjenPFY8jdwkIaG1mVpOFWUm2q6NL-?usp=drive_link
+Link for the site: https://archive.org/details/@moony_cloudy_art/uploads)

  　　𓏶　　𓎟 ͏͡⏝